Jordaniidae

-Jordaniidae is a small family of marine ray-finned fishes belonging to the order Scorpaeniformes.
+Jordaniidae is a small family of marine ray-finned fishes belonging to the order Perciformes.
 These fishes are found in the eastern North Pacific Ocean.

 Taxonomy

 Jordaniidae was first proposed as a subfamily, Jordaniinae, of the family Cottidae in 1898 by the American ichthyologists David Starr Jordan and Barton Warren Evermann.
 The 5th edition of Fishes of the World classifies this family within the superfamily Cottoidea, in the suborder Cottoidei of the Scorpaeniformes.
 Other authorities classify this family within the infraorder Cottales within the order Perciformes, as they suggest that Perciformes is paraphyletic if the Scorpaneiformes are excluded from it.
 The cabezon (Scorpaenichthys marmoratus) is classified within the Jordaniidae by some authorities but the 5th edition of Fishes of the World classifies this species in the monotypic family Scorpaenichthyidae.
+More recent authorities have returned the cabezon to the Jordaniidae.
 This family is regarded as one of the more basal members of the Cottoidea grouping.

 Etymology

 Jordaniidae takes its name from its type genus, Jordania, which was named by Edwin Chapin Starks in 1895 and Stark's' name honours David Starr Jordan who was his "teacher in ichthyology".